Skip to main content

 • msg.deadbandValue: deadband value to use for monitoring the nodes.

 • msg.discardOldest: true|false If the queue is full, the oldest notification will be removed.
-If unchecked, the newest notification will be removed. (default: false)
+If unchecked, the newest notification will be removed. (default: true)